davidtjones/melee-env/melee_env/agents/README.md

 ```

 ##### Learning Agents
-Alternatively, if you are developing a learning agent, you may wish to utilize an action space and/or an observation space.
-To provide the utmost flexibilty, melee-env does not include the action space and observation space as part of the environment itself (in contrast to OpenAI's Gym).
-Instead, the agent should manage their own action and observation spaces.
-This allows for multiple agents to run through melee-env simultaneously, since every agent is given the unaltered gamestate as input.
-While it may be too resource-intensive to run a 4-player game with heavy AI code, it is not beyond the realm of possiblity to run a 1v1 match against two AI.
-This provides a convenient way to benchmark performance for you own agent. `melee-env` provides the `Rest` agent, which uses its own action and observation spaces:
+Alternatively, if you are developing a learning agent, you may wish to utilize an action space and/or an observation space. `melee-env` provides the `Rest` agent, which uses its own action and observation spaces:
 ```python
 class Rest(Agent):
     # adapted from AltF4's tutorial video: https://www.youtube.com/watch?v=1R723AS1P-0